TedTschopp/tedt.org/_posts/Blog Posts/2006-06-01-step-1-reply-by-chat.md

 categories:
   - Computers
 ---
-I have always thought that the logical direction for chat and email was the same.&#160; At some point in the future the only difference between them will be if you are there to answer the chat.&#160; Looks like Google gets this as well.&#160;
+I have always thought that the logical direction for chat and email was the same.
+At some point in the future the only difference between them will be if you are there to answer the chat.
+Looks like Google gets this as well.

-Email, chat, etc&#8230; is just communications.&#160; So how do you break down those communications.&#160; There is a sender and a receiver and a payload.&#160; The sender can set an importance and a responsiveness factor to the payload.&#160; Then the&#160; receiver can also set an importance and a responsiveness factor based on either the sender or the contents of the payload.&#160; In the end, the whole conversation be it email, chat, voice communications, static web content, etc&#8230;&#160; should be saved in one space.&#160; It's good to see Google start to get this.
+Email, chat, etc… is just communications.
+So how do you break down those communications.
+There is a sender and a receiver and a payload.
+The sender can set an importance and a responsiveness factor to the payload.
+Then the receiver can also set an importance and a responsiveness factor based on either the sender or the contents of the payload.
+In the end, the whole conversation be it email, chat, voice communications, static web content, etc… should be saved in one space.
+It's good to see Google start to get this.

-And why stop at email and chat?&#160; I can see all communications which need human points of contact using a universal interface.
+And why stop at email and chat?
+I can see all communications which need human points of contact using a universal interface.

 Here is the story: [Reply by chat](http://googleblog.blogspot.com/2006/06/reply-by-chat.html)